pubmob-com/pubmob/_offerings/amitaischleier-legacy-open-source-fridays.md

     description: "Contribute to a historically significant Open Source project, enjoy the cumulative effect of your efforts, and gain new insights into *your* legacy code.
 This codebase needs plenty of mending and many new features, and presents unusual constraints to focus our decision-making."
     image_url: "https://pubmob.com/assets/images/pubs/amitaischleier.jpg"
 ---
 _(Don't know C?
 Neither did I, until I met this code.
+You know languages inspired by C. I'm quite sure you'll be able to understand, contribute, learn, and enjoy, or your money back.
 Please keep reading.)_

 When you work with legacy code, your every move fraught with extra risk, it can be difficult to make room to experiment and learn.
 When you live in a codebase, over time it can even become difficult to perceive opportunities for experiments and learning.